GenomicsAotearoa/metagenomics_summer_school/materials/day1/ex2_quality_filtering.md

 *NOTE: This process may be more complicated if a reference genome for your host taxa is not readily available.
 In this case an alternative method would need to be employed (for example: predicting taxonomy via Kraken2 and then filtering out all reads that map to the pylum or kingdom of your host taxa).*

 This exercise provides an example using **BBMap** to map against a masked human reference genome and retain only those reads that do *not* map to the reference.
-Here we are mapping the quality-filtered reads against a pre-prepared human genome that has been processed to mask sections of the genome, including those that: are presumbed microbial contaminant in the reference; have high homology to microbial genes/genomes (e.g. ribosomes); are of low complexity.
+Here we are mapping the quality-filtered reads against a pre-prepared human genome that has been processed to mask sections of the genome, including those that: are presumbed microbial contaminant in the reference; have high homology to microbial genes/genomes (e.g. ribosomes); or those that are of low complexity.
 This ensures that reads that would normally map to these sections of the human genome are *not* removed from the dataset (as genuine microbial reads that we wish to retain might also map to these regions), while all reads mapping to the rest of the human genome are removed.

 *NOTE: The same process can be used to remove DNA matching other hosts (e.g. mouse), however you would need to search if anyone has prepared (and made available) a masked version of the reference genome, or create a masked version using bbmask.
 The creator of BBMap has made available masked human, mouse, cat, and dog genomes.
 More information, including links to these references and instructions on how to generate a masked genome for other taxa, can be found within [this thread](http://seqanswers.com/forums/showthread.php?t=42552).*